Lower-Division Freshman and Sophomore Information

 Your admission to UNF is based on your past academic record and on the successful completion of any coursework in which you are currently enrolled.
 If your final official high school transcript indicates a failure to graduate or if your college transcripts (if applicable) indicate a cumulative GPA or a last institution GPA below 2.0, UNF reserves the right to reclassify you as a non‐degree seeking student for that term and not allow you to register for classes for the next term.

-New Student Orientation is a program designed for First Time‐In‐College (FTIC) students and new UNF Transfer Students to assist with their transition to UNF.
-Orientation is mandatory for First‐Time‐in‐College Freshmen.
+New Student Orientation is a program designed for first-time-in-college students and new UNF transfer students to assist with their transition to UNF.
+Orientation is mandatory for first‐time‐in‐college freshmen.
 Failure to register for or attend orientation will result in the cancellation of your admission to UNF.
 During Orientation you will:

-First time in college freshmen will meet with their academic advisors during new student orientation to plan their programs of study and register for the appropriate classes.
+First time in college freshmen will meet with their academic advisors during New Student Orientation to plan their programs of study and register for the appropriate classes.
 Lower division transfer students are encouraged to meet with their academic advisor before registration and will register for classes according to their registration time ticket posted in myWings.
-All Freshman and Sophomore students are advised by the Academic Center for Excellence (ACE).
-To contact ACE, call (904) 620‐1012, e-mail email@example.com, or visit the ACE website.
+All new freshman and exploratory students are advised by the Academic Center for Excellence (ACE).
+To contact ACE, call (904) 620‐1012, e-mail email@example.com or visit the ACE website.

 All students must declare their majors in their sophomore year.
 Some majors have strict prerequisite and GPA requirements.
 Please contact your academic advisor in ACE to discuss your planned major and set your program of study accordingly.
-Juniors and seniors are advised by the college that offers their major.
-For locations, hours of operations, and program information, visit the academic advising home page.
+Decided sophomores, juniors and seniors are advised by the college that offers their major.
+For locations, hours of operations and program information, visit the academic advising home page.

 All registration holds must be cleared prior to registration.
 Holds can be viewed through your myWings account.
 Contact One-Stop Student Services, (904) 620‐5555, for questions.